 Flowers are beautiful, and exist to reproduce.
 How do they go about it?
 Usually by flaunting their sexual organs as extravagantly as they possibly can.
 There’s no shame in nature.

-The most exotic are the most admired… and here they are exuberantly and beautifully protruding, just like vaginae (that’s the latin plural form)
+The most exotic are the most admired… and here they are exuberantly and beautifully protruding, just like vaginae--that’s the latin plural form.
+Not that anyone uses it.

 Men give women flowers to symbolize affection.
 It’s no coincidence – a flower is symbolic of a woman’s sexual organs.
 Not so much ‘I love you’ as ‘I want to shag you’.
 If a man gave you a dozen stalks, because the flower itself was considered obscene, what would we think?
 The flower is indeed the most beautiful part and rightly so.
 It is that which allows us to create life.
 We are the product of evolution.
 Minds, Bodies and Spirit.
 And yet we are nothing without our sexual organs.
 We are the stalks…for our flowers.
 Extinct.
 Dead.
 Thankfully, they are – it appears – hugely attractive at least biologically speaking.